arcangelotanzi/football_schedule/README.md

 Tutorial step by step

 ```
-1) Download the latest release of this project;
+1) Download the latest release of this project(https://github.com/arcangelotanzi/football_schedule/releases) and unzip it;
 ```

 ```